Raymond Deane, The Electronic Intifada, 31 July 2015

 One puts down this book feeling that had the Nobel Peace Prize not been irrevocably stained by its repeated conferral on warmongers (Henry Kissinger, Barack Obama, the European Union), one would nominate Mads Gilbert for it.
 For now, one can only paradoxically hope that he never has to write such a beautiful but scarifying book again.

 Raymond Deane is an Irish composer and political activist.
 His memoir In My Own Light was published in 2014 by Liffey Press.

 April 12, 2012, 7:00 pm

 Book signing to follow

 Dr. Mads Gilbert, one of two Norwegian doctors who remained in Gaza under fire during Israeli Operation Cast Lead, will be in Madison to speak about his experiences.
 Both he and his colleague, Dr. Erik Fosse, testified as expert witnesses at subsequent Human Rights Committee Sessions held at the United Nations in Geneva after the attack.
-In January, 2012 Dr. Gilbert returned to Gaza where he met with his colleagues from Shifa Hospital, friends, and many of the patients he operated on, including the girl below.
+In January, 2012 Dr. Gilbert returned to Gaza where he met with his colleagues from Shifa Hospital, friends, and many of the patients he operated on.